bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app.md

 Being authorized is important as Bitrise has to have a working SSH connection to your repository to be able to clone it.
 There are several ways to make it work.
 Automatically, by adding it manually, or by using your own key.

 {% include message_box.html type="warning" title="Use SSH URLs everywhere for private apps" content=" Most services support SSH key based authentication ONLY for SSH URLs (for example, `git@github.com:bitrise-io/bitrise.git`), and NOT for HTTPS URLs (for example, `(https://github.com/bitrise-io/bitrise.git)`)!
 This means that every private repository you want to use has to be addressed with the SSH URL.
-If you have direct private git repository references in your CocoaPods `Podfile`, you'll have to use the SSH URL there as well!
-Same applies for `submodules` and every other private git repository URL you want to use with the SSH key you register on [bitrise.io](https://www.bitrise.io/)!
+If you have direct private Git repository references in your CocoaPods `Podfile`, you'll have to use the SSH URL there as well!
+Same applies for `submodules` and every other private Git repository URL you want to use with the SSH key you register on [bitrise.io](https://www.bitrise.io/)!
 "%}

 {% include message_box.html type="note" title="Use HTTPS URLs for public apps" content="